ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

    ```
    {: pre}

 The secret can now be referenced from the Kubernetes deployment file.
-We go over the Kubernetes deployment file and how to use the secret a bit later in this tutorial.

-##Build your Docker images
+##Containerize your app

 {: #build_docker_images}